Does Betty Crocker Cake Mix Need Milk?

 Does Milk Affect the Stability of the Cake?

-In conclusion, milk can definitely improve the texture and moisture of your Betty Crocker cake.
-But remember, while it adds richness, it can also make the cake more delicate.
-So, weigh your options based on the type of cake you’re hoping to bake.
+In the end, milk will certainly improve the texture and moistness in the Betty Crocker cake.
+While it can add an extra layer of richness but it also can make the cake more fragile.
+Therefore, you should weigh your options depending on the kind of cake you’re looking to bake.

 FAQs: Common Questions About Betty Crocker Cake Mix and Milk